Glossary

 - Is determined by a qualified third party to be an unaccompanied youth who is homeless or at risk of being homeless

-- Deemed to be independent by the school's financial aid administrator based on special circumstances.
-Contact the MSU Office of Financial Aid to discuss your special circumstance with a financial aid advisor.
+- Deemed to be independent by the school's financial aid administrator based on unusual circumstances.
+Contact staff in the Spartan One-Stop to discuss your unusual circumstance with an advisor.
 (Note: The federal government does not consider a parent's refusal to provide financial assistance or to provide the required FAFSA information a valid reason for this situation.)

 Indirect Costs